 Orson Welles’ career as an actor was both fruitful and frustrating.
 From Citizen Kane (1941) to Someone to Love (1987), Welles appeared – mostly in supporting roles – in about 70 features made in various parts of the world.
 There was one brilliant performance in one brilliant film, Charles Foster Kane in Citizen Kane, but the rest of what I’ve seen has been either forgettable or memorable for the wrong reasons.
-Subtlety is a quality with which Welles the Actor was totally unfamiliar.
+Subtlety is a quality with which Welles the Actor was generally unfamiliar.

 Whether or not you admire Orson Welles’ work in front of the camera, Welles fans are being treated to 13 films featuring Welles as both leading man and supporting player, all day Monday, Aug.
 8, on Turner Classic Movies.
 The only TCM premiere in this “Summer Under the Stars” Orson Welles Day is the 1952 British-made crime drama Trent’s Last Case, directed by veteran Herbert Wilcox, and starring Michael Wilding and the invariably pleasant Margaret Lockwood.
 (See Orson Welles Movie Schedule further below.)